Optimizing your Online Archive for Query Performance

 Choose the most frequently queried fields.
-You can choose up to 2 partition fields for a custom query based archive or up to 3 fields on a date-based online archive.
-Ensure that the most frequently queried fields for the archive is chosen.
+You can choose up to 2 partition fields for a custom query-based archive or up to three fields on a date-based online archive.
+Ensure that the most frequently queried fields for the archive are chosen.
 Note that we are talking about how you are going to query the archive and not the custom query criteria provided at the time of archiving!

 Don't add irrelevant fields as partitions.
 If you are not querying a specific field from the archive, then that field should not be added as a partition field.
 Remember that you can add a maximum of 2 or 3 partition fields, so it is important to choose these fields carefully based on how you query your archive.